-Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements.
-We have communicated the key audit matters to the supervisory board and management board but they are not a comprehensive reflection of all matters that were identified by our audit and that we discussed.
-We described the key audit matters and included a summary of the audit procedures we performed on those matters.
+Key audit matters are those matters that, in our professional judgement, were the most significant in the audit of the financial statements.
+We have communicated the key audit matters to the supervisory board and management board, but they are not a comprehensive reflection of all matters that were identified by our audit and that we discussed.
+We have described the key audit matters below and have included a summary of the audit procedures we performed on those key audit matters.